Paul's Thorn in the Flesh

 The "in the flesh" part, of "thorn in the flesh" has to do with the fact that Satan and his fallen angels, cannot touch Paul's soul nor spirit.
 For since the time that Paul was Born-Again, Paul's soul and spirit are inhabited and enclosed by the Holy Spirit...

-The Holy Spirit 'seals off ' the soul and spirit from the flesh, or in other words he spiritually circumcises the flesh from the soul and spirit of the Born-Again Christian...
+The Holy Spirit 'seals off' the soul and spirit from the flesh, or in other words he spiritually circumcises the flesh from the soul and spirit of the Born-Again Christian, otherwise God could not indwell your body...

-So, Paul as an example of a Born-Again Christian, Satan cannot get at his soul nor spirit.
+So, Paul being as he is a Born-Again Christian, Satan cannot get at his soul nor spirit.
 But the flesh is another story altogether!

 Paul gave us insight as to how this "thorn" attempts to influence his flesh...